 Gutnick v Indian Farmers Fertiliser Cooperative Ltd (2016) 49 VR 732 (VSCA) – Tom appeared for the Indian and UAE award creditors, successfully resisting Joseph Gutnick’s appeal against a decision allowing enforcement of a Singapore arbitral award in Victoria. (led by Neil Young QC and Chris Horan QC).

 HKIAC emergency arbitration (2015) – Tom appeared in an emergency arbitration proceeding in Hong Kong, in a dispute between an Australian-resident business owner and Hong Kong/BVI investors.
-The hearing was conducted in English, but on a Chinese-language agreement and documentary evidence.
+The hearing was conducted in English, Mandarin and Cantonese and on a Chinese-language agreement and documentary evidence.
 The emergency award was made within 2 weeks of the commencement of the arbitration, after the emergency arbitrator had initially granted interim relief on the papers (unled).

-Financial Services Royal Commission (2018) - Tom appeared for ANZ in the CEO round of royal commission hearings (led by Matt Collins QC, Kate Williams SC and Michael Rush SC).
+Financial Services Royal Commission (2018) - Tom appeared for ANZ in the CEO round of royal commission hearings (led by Matt Collins QC, Kate Williams SC and Michael Rush QC).

 ASIC v Avestra Asset Management Ltd (2017) 120 ACSR 247 – Tom acted for ASIC in an application for financial services injunctions and disqualification against directors of a funds management company, for numerous contraventions by Avestra as responsible entity and trustee of registered and wholesale managed investment schemes.
 The decision resolved a number of issues surrounding the related party dealing prohibition, as it applies to registered schemes (led by Jonathon Moore QC).